Avi9631/partner-platform-backend/UPDATE_ROUTE_ANALYSIS.md

 2. ⚠️ **Run database migration** (IMPORTANT!)
 3. ⚠️ **Restart Node.js server**
 4. ✅ Test with your payload
-5. ✅ Update frontend to show agency fields when AGENCY is selected
+5. ✅ Update frontend to show agency fields when BUSINESS is selected

 ## Migration Command
 ```bash